biglocalnews/bln-python-client/docs/pandas.md

 # pandas extensions

-The `bln` package includes optional extensions to the [pandas](https://pandas.pydata.org/) data analysis library.
+The `bln` package includes extensions for reading and writing to biglocalnews.org with the [pandas](https://pandas.pydata.org/) data analysis library.

 They can be easily imported into your environment.
 First import pandas as usual.